 I am one person among 7 billion currently living.
 Each one of us is the center of our own universe.
 Over 100 billion humans have lived and they all have died.
 They all lived for a mere blink on the face of our earth.
 No matter how big of a deal they were they still died and so will I. Doesn’t matter whether my face is on a billboard, whether millions tune into me on TV, whether I make the world smile around me, or if I’m the president of the United States.

-America’s news is full of brain numbing, fear instilling, negative stories, but I am doing my part to change that!
+New in the United States is full of brain numbing, fear instilling, negative stories, but I am doing my part to change that!

 My aim is to help wake this sleepy country up, and I’m using positive, inspiring, educational stories on the mainstream media to do so.